 Which is at the head of the verdant valley,

-(a delicacy was the early fig crop, often devoured as a special treat – in like manner the Babylonians would actually enjoy their destruction of Judah)
+Like the first fruit before the summer, (a delicacy was the early fig crop, often devoured as a special treat – in like manner the Babylonians would actually enjoy their destruction of Judah)

 Which an observer sees;